sav-che/TL-2/Authors/Pantanelli, Dante {std. D. Pantan.}.md

-> [!cite] BHL link: this entry starts at [page 45](https://www.biodiversitylibrary.org/item/103624#page/59/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 45](https://www.biodiversitylibrary.org/page/33189478) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pantanelli, Dante (1844-1913), Italian palaeontologist and geologist; Dr. math. phys.
-Pisa 1865; from 1882-1913 professor of mineralogy and geology at the University of Modena; student of Meneghini. (*D. Pantan.*).
+Pisa 1865; from 1882-1913 professor of mineralogy and geology at the University of Modena; student of Meneghini.
+**Abbreviated name**: *D. Pantan.*

 #### Herbarium and types